microsoft/pxt-arcade/docs/courses/csintro3/intro/math.md

 1. What is an advantage of writing expressions out in JavaScript as opposed to blocks?
 2. In JavaScript, how can the order in which an expression is evaluated be changed?

+### ~hint

+Before moving on to the next lesson, it is recommended that you check out the [selected problems](/courses/csintro3/intro/math-problems) for this section to review the material and practice the concepts introduced in this section.

+### ~